-The Morning a Humpback Whale Looked Me in the Eye in Tonga
+The Morning a Humpback Whale Looks You in the Eye in Tonga

-The boat left Neiafu harbor at 7:45AM.
-I remember the time because I was checking my phone obsessively, partly to distract from the anxiety of what was about to happen, and partly because I'd paid TOP 600 (~$252) for this day and wanted my money's worth.
-Six of us sat on a small dive boat heading into open water — a couple from New Zealand, a German photographer, two Australian teachers on school break, and me, trying to look calmer than I felt.
+The boat leaves Neiafu harbor at 7:45AM.
+You'll remember the time, partly from the low hum of anticipation about what's coming, and partly because a day like this runs TOP 600 (~$252) and you'll want every minute of it.
+Six of you sit on a small dive boat heading into open water — a couple from New Zealand, a German photographer, two Australian teachers on school break, and you, working hard to look calmer than you feel.

-Our guide, Sione, cut the engine after forty minutes.
-"Listen," he said.
+The guide, Sione, cuts the engine after forty minutes.
+"Listen," he says.

 Silence.
 Then — a deep, resonant exhale from somewhere ahead.
-A spout of mist rose thirty meters away.
+A spout of mist rises thirty meters away.

 "Mother and calf.
 Moving slow.
 We might get in."